|

 members participated in a workshop focused on one aspect of

-the local community (Costa Mesa, Irvine, Newport Beach) that
+the local community (Costa Mesa, Irvine, Newport Beach and

-is common to all communities.
-During the workshops, class
+Tustin) that is common to all communities.
+During the

 | |

-clubs, the event in it's inaugural year fed over 540 guests all
+Wish Foundation.
+In it's inaugural year the event fed over 540

-you could eat Maine lobster and tri-tip.
-Held at the Newport
+guests all you could eat Maine Lobster and tri-tip.
+Held each

-2010, the lobsterfest will become a signature event for the
+to 2012, the lobsterfest will become a signature event for

 | |